Google Tag Manager with next.js

 It's not uncommon to encounter other tag management methods in Next.js projects.
 Methods such as direct coding or using a different tag manager altogether like Segment or Matomo are pretty common.

-However, note that directly coding tags onto your website can be a cumbersome task, especially if you are tracking multiple page events.
+However, directly coding tags onto your website can mean more work, especially if you are tracking multiple page events.
 It eliminates the flexibility of manipulating these tracking parameters on the fly without having to redeploy the app every time you make an adjustment.

 Why Choose GTM Over Other Options